Cultural

 Huchuy Qosqo

 Huchuy Qosqo is the shortest trail to Machu Picchu.
 Meaning ¨little Cusco¨, a royal palace or government center modelled right outside of Cusco.
 Cusco was the capital city of the Incas, so there is great significance to the ruins that can be found flanking the city.
 During the Huchuy trek you get to spend the night with a local family and enjoy a scrumptious dinner with them.
 You get insight into authentic Andean Communities.
-This community also uses ancient farming techniques and will gladly teach you this art before it becomes a lost art.
+This community also uses ancient farming techniques.
 Huchuy Trail to Machu Picchu

 Pachamanca